-You may be tempted to throw away some of the lead components because of the fear that is a danger to the environment.
-Throwing electronic waste away may not solve the immediate issue; however, switching to the lead-free soldering components could be the safest bet.
+You may be tempted to throw away some of the lead components because of the fear that it is a danger to the environment.
+Throwing electronic waste away may not solve the immediate issue; however, switching to lead-free soldering components could be the safest bet.

-4. Tips When Selecting the Right Solder
+4. Best Solder For Circuit Board—Tips When Selecting the Right Solder

 You have to know the size of the diameter needed before handling the work on the table.
-A small diameter solder is favorable for small amounts of solder and is very handy for soldering surface mounted circuits.
+A small diameter solder is favorable for small amounts of solder and is very handy for soldering surface-mounted circuits.

-Larger components such as connectors use a longer solder to get to the exact point of connection.
+More significant components such as connectors use a longer solder to get to the exact point of connection.
 The larger size also extends risk to nearby circuits and overheating some board components.

 Solder does expire, and industry recommendation dictates that it be used within three years from the date of manufacturing.
 The shelf life is indicated on the solder paste.
-After some time the oxidation may take place on the surface of the solder rendering it less effective.
+After some time, the oxidation may take place on the surface of the solder rendering it less effective.

 WellPCB provides you with better service to meet customer needs.
-Wne need to choose the most suitable solder for your board, and rest assured that you will get good electrical connections and have a joint that will last for many years.
+We need to choose the most suitable solder for your board, and rest assured that you will get good electrical connections and have a joint that will last for many years.
 Every item must be tested and qualified, and every detail is strictly checked.
 If you need PCB assembled, please contact us; we will be happy to help you.